michelin/AzNetworkTool/README.md

 # AzNetworkTool CLI

 AzNetworkTool CLI extends [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) for operationnal needs.

-It help us to :
+This CLI helps us daily to:
 * Find to which of our Azure resource(s) belong an IP Address, whether public or private. *NIC, (I|E)LB, Redis & Public IPs supported*.
 * Find available subnets in a virtual network.
 * Find an address space when we to create a virtual Network that not overlap with existing virtual networks.
 Useful when we need to peer Virtual Networks.